There's an old episode of The Simpsons in which Homer, upon seeing a video screen, cries "Television! Teacher, mother, secret lover!"

 You might expect a £5250 TV with a motorised pedestal stand and customisable grilles to be an exercise in style over substance, but the BeoVision 11 refuted that suggestion with terrific picture presentation.
 It balanced rich, nuanced colours with strong contrast, whilst displaying a composed hand with motion-handling.

 The sound was superb too, incorporating active stereo speakers that gave the audio a weight and authority rarely achieved by a flatscreen TV before or since.

 MORE: B&O BeoVision 11 review

 One of the last plasma TVs produced by Panasonic, the GT range delivered high-end features at a mid-range price (an aggressive £1200), putting in an outstanding all-round performance.
 Arguably Panasonic has yet to match its success.

 The GT60's picture quality was stunning, producing a well-balanced, natural colour palette that could pack a punch.
-Blacks were inky and detail levels astonishing, with 3D coming across as convincing.
+Blacks were inky and detail levels astonishing, with 3D coming across as convincing too.
 Our only issue was the small selection of smart apps.

-The GT series was one of our more cherished TV ranges from the early 2010s and the TX-P50GT60B was a great example.
-A deserved Award-winner, with picture quality that was second to none for its size and price.
+The GT series was one of our more lauded TV ranges from the early 2010s, and the TX-P50GT60B was perhaps its best model.
+A deserved Award-winner, with picture quality that was second to none at its size and price.